dgroomes/elastic-playground/README.md

 The [Quick Start](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html) has good instructions for getting started with your first uploads and queries to the Elasticsearch instance.
 It's as simple as a few `curl` commands!

+## Wish List

+General clean-ups, TODOs and things I wish to implement for this project:

+* More queries.
+Search by name, population.
+Aggregate the populations.
+Other interesting queries?

 ## Reference